Tony118g/captured/README.md

     * As a user I can edit my profile details so that I can keep my profile information up to date.
     * As a user I can change my password so that I can keep my account secure.
     * As a user I can add an avatar to my profile so that my profile can be more personalized.
-    * As a user I can delete my profile so that I can control whether or not I am a member of the site.

 * Epic - profile interaction
     * As a user I can view user profiles so that I can find out more information about the relevant user.